Gustavo Santaolalla: Early life

 Gustavo Alfredo Santaolalla was born in El Palomar, Argentina on 19 August 1951.
 Santaolalla was born to a stay-at-home mother and a father working in the advertising industry for J. Walter Thompson.
 His family has roots in Spain; his grandfather was Andalusian and his grandmother was Basque.
 When Santaolalla was five, he was given his first guitar by his grandmother for his birthday; he "immediately connected in a sort of a spiritual level with the music", and began musical tutelage with a hired teacher.
 When he was ten, his teacher declined to continue attempting to educate him; according to Santaolalla, the teacher told his mother "his ear is stronger than my music".
 Santaolalla had also lived in the community of Ciudad Jardín Lomas del Palomar.
-Santaolalla's family would buy him instruments and support his musical activities, though they initially did not believe this was a viable profession for him; Santaolalla said that this attitude was only brief, quickly supporting his music as a serious endeavor for him.
+Santaolalla's family would buy him instruments and support his musical activities, though they initially did not believe this was a viable profession for him; Santaolalla said that this attitude was only brief, with his relatives quickly supporting his music as a serious endeavor for him.

 In his pre-teenage years, Santaolalla wrote songs in English which "mimick[ed]" the music of bands like the Beatles; at twelve, he was gifted his first electric guitar.
 In his teenage years, Santaolalla had aspired to become a musician such that he designed a logo for a record label he had dreamed of owning.
 Santaolalla had been an altar boy at a Catholic church, aspiring to join the seminary, but had a falling out with his dedication to religion after pondering why God would let evil and Hell exist despite His goodness.
 The priest had called Santaolalla's father regarding performing an exorcism on the boy for his "heresy", but Santaolalla's father supported his exit from the church.
 By 1966, Santaolalla, then 15, had been arrested by the military juntas governing Argentina, according to him because he had long hair and played an electric guitar, despite not partaking in drugs or being involved in political activities.
 The first time Santaolalla was arrested, his father arrived to collect him, questioning the authorities about what crime Santaolalla had committed.
 The arrests continued throughout his adolescence.